Law enforcement in Malaysia: Malaysian Maritime Enforcement Agency

 The Malaysian Maritime Enforcement Agency is the principal government agency tasked with maintaining law and order and co-ordinating search and rescue operations in the Malaysian Maritime Zone and on the high seas.
 It is in effect the coast guard of Malaysia.
 The agency is not part of nor are there any plans for it be integrated into the Malaysian Armed Forces.
-The Agency and its members are part of the Malaysian Civil Service and report directly to the Prime Minister's Department.
+The Agency and its members are part of the Malaysian Civil Service and report directly to the Ministry of Home Affairs.